 Citroën Kégresse K1 photograph

-There has been a lot of interest in this Citroën Kégresse K1 photograph.
+There has been a lot of interest from Citroën Kégresse enthusiasts, collectors and restorers in this Citroën Kégresse K1 photograph.

-The above photograph was shared by Dr. Deane’s granddaughter, Sarah Jane Card.
-It was given to her mother, Heather Sewell Wooding Deane (who was born in Stanley), by her grandmother’s dear friend, Alice Felton.
+This photograph showing Jack Felton sitting in the front passenger seat and Dr. Deane in the rear seat of a Citroën Kégresse K1 on a day out shooting at Teal Inlet was shared by Dr. Deane’s granddaughter, Sarah Jane Card.
+It was given to her mother, Heather Sewell Wooding Deane, by her grandmother’s dear friend, Alice Felton.
+Sarah Janes mother Heather was born on Stanley.

-On the rear of the photograph there is a caption a note:
+On the rear of the photograph there is a caption:

 GJF & Dr. Dean[e]